danpla/dpscreenocr/doc/manual.md

 ### Windows

 dpScreenOCR for Windows comes with the English language pack.
-To install other languages, visit the [languages][Language packs] page, download ".traineddata" files you want, and place them in the `C:\Users\(your name)\AppData\Local\dpscreenocr\tesseract_5_data` folder.
+To install other languages, visit the [languages page][Language packs], download ".traineddata" files you want, and place them in the `C:\Users\(your name)\AppData\Local\dpscreenocr\tesseract_5_data` folder.
 To quickly navigate to this folder, press Windows + R to open